noec764/erpnext/docs/dooks/buying/request-for-quotation.md

 A Request for Quotation is a document that an organization submits to one or more suppliers eliciting quotation for items.

-In Dooks, You can create Request for Quotation directly by going to:
+In Dokie, You can create Request for Quotation directly by going to:

 > Buying  > Request for Quotation > New